Empowering Entrepreneurs in Developing Economies through Social Innovation

 In addressing the current innovation gap for developing economies, Global Minds Network is collaborating with local business schools and non-profit organizations to design a unique two-month capacity-building program that empowers and engages high potential youth in social entrepreneurship, from concept to execution.

-The ‘ENACT’ pilot project will be tested in Kathmandu, Nepal in Spring 2018.
+The ‘ENACT’ pilot project will be launched in Kathmandu, Nepal in May 2019.
 Devastated by earthquakes and floods, Nepal is a struggling country that is trying to re-build its economy yet is challenged with a 42% unemployment rate and more than 25% who live below the poverty line.
 There is a lack of resources, support, and education for entrepreneurial innovation that can empower Nepal’s youth and women to create new opportunities.